This post is also available in: Français (French) Italiano (Italian) 日本語 (Japanese)

 When it comes to CAD/CAM software, one size never fits all.
 Sometimes, your software has everything you need to run your business, but there are cases when you may need more functionality to push your ideas further.
 Perhaps your job shop or manufacturing department is expanding and you need access to more complex 5-axis strategies.
 Or, perhaps you manage a design team and are looking to start exploring new design solutions with generative design.
 That’s where Fusion 360 extensions come in.
 Fusion 360 extensions allow you to unlock advanced capabilities and advanced workflows that enable you to create better products.
-With our flexible subscription plans, you can build your own CAD/CAM package tailored to your business needs.
+With our subscription plans, you can build your own CAD/CAM package tailored to your business needs.

 Where can I access Fusion 360 extensions?